jS3na/js3na/README.md

 ###

 <p align="left">Hi!
-I’m João Gabriel, a junior developer from Brazil.<br><br>- 🔭 I’m currently working with PHP in web development, creating dynamic and scalable websites.<br><br>- 📚 I’m focused on mastering React Native to build cutting-edge mobile apps.<br><br>- ⚡ In my free time, I enjoy learning about Linux servers and platforms like Proxmox and VMWare, constantly exploring new technologies to expand my skills.</p>
+I’m João Gabriel, a junior developer from Brazil.<br><br>- 🔭 I’m currently working as a Full Stack Developer with PHP.
+I build dynamic and scalable websites using the Laravel framework and develop robust APIs.<br><br>- 📚 I’m focused on mastering React Native to build cutting-edge mobile apps.<br><br>- ⚡ In my free time, I enjoy learning about Linux servers and platforms like Proxmox and VMWare, constantly exploring new technologies to expand my skills.</p>

 ###